-- After that, conidiospores gets detached from the hyphae either accidentally or through certain environmental factors and remains in the soil in the dormant state.
+- After that, conidiospores gets detached from the hyphae either accidentally or through certain environmental factors and remains in the soil at dormant state.

-- When the spores get favourable conditions they form a germ tube and undergo germination to form new vegetative hyphae.
+- When the spores get favourable conditions, they form a germ tube or undergo germination to form new vegetative hyphae.

 - First, the female and the male hyphae contacts with each other.

-- After that fusion occurs between the female and male hyphae where the transfer of the Anthredium contents transfer to the Ascogonium through the point of junction.
-Plasmogamy occurs in the ascogonium where cytoplasmic division takes place.
+- After that fusion occurs between the female and male hyphae, after which the antheridium contents go inside the ascogonium through the point of junction, Plasmogamy occurs in the ascogonium, after which a cytoplasmic division takes place.

-- After Plasmogamy, the ascogonium develops into the fruiting body refers to Ascocarp where the karyogamy occurs.
-After karyogamy occurs by which 8 ascospores forms inside the Asci (Saclike structure) which is generally pear-shaped.
+- After Plasmogamy, the ascogonium develops into the fruiting body called Ascocarp, where the karyogamy occurs.
+Then, 8 ascospores form inside the Asci (saclike structure), which are generally pear-shaped.

-- The ascospore remains dormant in the environment and is unicellular, wheel-shaped and 5µm in diameter.
-Its wall of ascospore differentiates into three layers: An outer layer is thick, the middle layer refers to as epispore and the inner layer is thin.
+- The ascospores remain dormant in the environment and are unicellular, wheel-shaped and 5µm in diameter.
+Its wall differentiates into three layers, namely an outer layer (thick), a middle layer or epispore and an inner layer (thin).

-- And, on favourable conditions, they germinate new vegetative hyphae by the formation of a germ tube.
+- On favourable conditions, they germinate new vegetative hyphae by the formation of a germ tube.

-- Uses in the bioassay of soil for tracing out of the elements like copper and arsenic by A.niger and A.virens respectively.
+- Helps in the bioassay of soil for tracing out of the elements like copper and arsenic by A.niger and A.virens, respectively.

 - Aspergillus species are capable of low-rank coal solubilization.

-- Uses in the production of organic acid like gluconic acid, citric acid etc. by A.niger, A.fumaricvus respectively.
+- Useful in the production of organic acid like gluconic acid, citric acid etc. by A.niger, A.fumaricvus, respectively.

-- It releases enzymes which play an important role in the decomposition of organic matter.
+- It releases enzymes that play an important role in the decomposition of organic matter.

-- Uses in the production of antibiotics like Proliferin, Fumigalin, Aspergillin etc by A.proliferans, A. fumigatus and A.niger respectively.
+- Useful in the production of antibiotics like Proliferin, Fumigalin, Aspergillin etc by A.proliferans, A. fumigatus and A.niger, respectively.

-- Aspergillus helps in nutrient recycling, where they breakdown the complex polymeric compounds into simpler ones by secreting some enzymes and metabolites which further absorbs by the hyphae.
+- Aspergillus helps in nutrient recycling, where they breakdown the complex polymeric compounds into simpler ones by secreting some enzymes and metabolites which are further absorbed by the hyphae.

-- A.oryzae uses in the production of sake wine by fermenting rice.
+- A.oryzae helps in the production of sake wine by fermenting rice.

-- Uses in the production of amylase by A.niger and A.oryzae.
+- Useful in the production of amylase by A.niger and A.oryzae.

-- Some species of Aspergillus are pathogenic, for example, A.fumigatus which is opportunistic fungus cause a fatal disease “Aspergillosis” in humans.
+- Some species of Aspergillus are pathogenic.
+For instance, A.fumigatus is an opportunistic fungus that can cause a fatal disease “Aspergillosis” in humans.

-- In animals, particularly chickens species cause brooder disease which is generally pneumonia of lungs.
+- In animals (particularly chickens species), Aspergillus species cause brooder disease (pneumonia of lungs).

 - It produces secondary metabolites that are harmful to human life.